nats-io/nats-architecture-and-design/adr/ADR-61.md

 ```

 `quorum_needed` is the new, temporarily lowered, quorum size the receiving servers should
 apply to the meta group.
-It must be a positive integer and must not be larger than the
+It must be at least 1 and no larger than the receiving server's
-receiving server's current view of the meta peer set size.
-Setting it to a value at or
-above the current natural quorum is a no-op on that server.
+current effective quorum; larger values are rejected with an error.
+A value equal to the
+current effective quorum is accepted and still starts the rescue timeout described below,
+even though the numeric quorum does not change.

 The request carries no peer list.
 The peer set is not rewritten by this API.
 The rescue
 only changes how many votes the meta Raft group counts as a majority; removing dead peers